-I discovered podcasts only one and a half years ago, when I was searching for new tools that would finally make my German better.
-I came across Deutsche Welle’s „Langsam Gesprochene Nachrichten” and fell in love with the idea of listening to podcasts on my way to kindergarten, to work and back home.
+I discovered on-demand broadcasts only one and a half years ago, when I was searching for new tools that would eventually make my German better.
+I came across Deutsche Welle’s „Langsam Gesprochene Nachrichten” and fell in love with the idea of listening to such broadcasts on my way to kindergarten, to work and back home.
 They were not interrupted with annoying advertisements like on the radio.
 And I could learn a lot from them.

 To be honest, my German did not develop much at that time and eventually I ceased to continue my Deutschunterricht.
-That was not the fault of podcasts.
+That was not the fault Deutsche Welle.

-What did develop since then though was my passion for podcasts.
-I listen to them very often and observe the new ones popping up every week.
+What did develop since then though was my passion for on-demand broadcasts.
+My German-language recordings were not typical podcasts but they made me discover some in an app on my smartphone.
+Now I listen to podcasts very often and observe the new ones popping up every week.

 Since it takes just having a smartphone to start recording, sharing and listening to podcasts, they have a bright future ahead.
 They may cover many, many fields, including international relations.
 The best known think-tanks already know it and upload podcasts frequently.
 Sometimes they are specially designed, sometimes they are audio versions of traditional debates and discussions.
 Both types work for me and hope will work for you, too.
 Please take a look at my selection.
 What would your list look like?